 - terminado provides a terminal for tornado, for quick and dirty interaction.

-Flexx attempts to provide more bells and whistles, including automatic widget generation from python, but it still uses tornado.
-This feels over-engineered to me, but possibly only because I haven’t built anything big enough to need it yet.
+Flexx attempts to provide more bells and whistles, including automatic widget generation from python, still using tornado.
+This feels over-engineered to me, but possibly because I haven’t built anything big enough to need it yet.

 Bizarre crossovers of Web GUIs and user interfaces